sixfeetup/2023_DjangoConUS_PoweringEnergyStorage/slides.md

 # Why Excel in First Place

 - Widely known
-- Easy to start with
+- Easy to bootstrap
 - Easy to adjust to business case
 - Easy collaboration and sharing
 - Handling of massive tabular data
 - Handle complex formulas and business logic
-- High precission calculations
+- High precision calculations

 ::: notes
 - Brief background on why Excel is used so much in first place